Michael Mariano

 Michael Mariano (Maykal Maryaano) (1914-1987) was a Somali politician and businessman best remembered for leading a delegation to UN Headquarters in New York City and advocating for the return of the Somali inhabited Haud reserved area to Somali administration from the Ethiopian Empire.
 A notable member of the Somali Youth League, Mariano was fluent in Somali, Arabic and English.

 Biography

 Early life

 Michael was born in Berbera, British Somaliland in 1914 into the Uduruxmiin sub-division of the Habr Je'lo Isaaq clan.
 He soon lost his father at an early age.
-His mother moved to Aden and Mariano was raised as by a Catholic mission in Aden Colony.
+His mother moved to Aden and Mariano was raised by a Catholic mission in Aden Colony.
 He would go onto join the civil service in British Somaliland and form a men's political club in Burao by 1936.

 Advocacy in British Somaliland Protectorate and Ethiopia

 Mariano would emerge on the big stage after his successful business enterprise in Dire Dawa.
 Meeting Somali Youth League leaders, his expertise was sought out and Michael would join the party in 1947 and come to draft many of the key documents the SYL used to communicate with the British Somaliland and Trust Territory of Somaliland authorities.
 His advocacy and position angered Ethiopian authorities who would eventually arrest Michael and his family.
 After feigning a divorce, Ethiopian authorities let him free but he was not allowed to return to the city.
 In touch with many other anti colonial figure such as the renowned Sheikh Bashir (who once came to Mariano's home and demanded to know why he was assisting Somalis with their English-language learning in order to prepare for the yearly civil service exam), Mariano's aptitude and great speaking ability brought him centre stage in the Haud dispute.